oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 :    REQUIRED, if the client is not authenticating with the
      authorization server as described in {{token-endpoint-client-authentication}}.

-"scope":
-:    OPTIONAL.
-The scope of the access request as described by
-     {{access-token-scope}}.

 "grant_type":
 :    REQUIRED.
 Identifier of the grant type the client uses with the particular token request.
 This specification defines the values `authorization_code`, `refresh_token`, and `client_credentials`.